thomasbrueggemann/the-internet-of-energy/README.md

 *"Abb.
 1: Transformator mit 2 Spulen gleicher Windungszahl"* <sup>3</sup>

 Energy is beeing transferred from one coil to the other using an magnetic field.
-The distance between the coils are quite small, but researchers have found ways to enhance the distance.
-[Eric Giler:
+The distance between the coils are quite small, but researchers have found ways to enhance the distance. <sup>3a</sup>
-A demo of wireless electricity](http://www.ted.com/talks/eric_giler_demos_wireless_electricity)

 The current record for wireless energy transmit in distance is 55m (around 180 ft) held by japanese scientists <sup>4</sup> that are aiming to create solar panels orbiting earth and sending back the highly efficient energy produced.